atriumlts/subpixel/README.md

 level implementation would be even more appreciated.

 But for now we want to recommend the community to proof our hypothesis and rewrite EVERYTHING deconv with this code.
-By everything I mean:
+By everything we mean:

 * Conv-deconv autoencoders
+    TBF, superresolution is already doing something like that.
 * Style transfer networks
+    This didn't work in a lazy plug and play.
+We have to look more carfully
 * Deep Convolutional Autoencoders (DCGAN)
+    We started doing this, but as predicted we have to change hyperparameters.
+The network power is totally different from deconv layers.
 * Segmenation Networks (SegNets)
+    ULTRA LOW hanging fruit.
+We want to see results here in a week!
+Common guys you can do this.
 * whatever you were upscaling with zero padding

 Join us in the revolution to get rid of meaningless zeros in feedfoward convnets, give suggestions here, use the code.